cschreib/vif/doc/sphinx/generic-function-guidelines.rst

 * that if ``T`` is an r-value, it must be a non-constant view,
 * that if ``T`` is an l-value, it must be a non-constant reference (to a vector or a view).

-Since these basic requirements will be the same for every vectorized function with output parameters, a specific trait is provided in phy++ to express all these constraints: ``meta::is_compatible_output_type<In,Out>``.
+Since these basic requirements will be the same for every vectorized function with output parameters, a specific trait is provided in vif to express all these constraints: ``meta::is_compatible_output_type<In,Out>``.
 It is used in the following way:

 .. code-block:: c++